telerik/xaml-docs/controls/radgridview/export/how-to/modify-exported-content.md

 # Modify RadGridView`s Content Before Exporting

-In __R1 2016__, we have introduced two new extension methods related to the exporting of RadGridView - *ExportToWorkBook()* and *ExportToRadFixedDocument()*.
+In __R1 2016__, we have introduced two new extension methods related to the exporting of RadGridView - *ExportToWorkbook()* and *ExportToRadFixedDocument()*.
 You can use them if you need to modify the content of the exported RadGridView and avoid styling the document manually.

 __Assembly References__

-ExportToWorkbook and ExportToRadFixedDocument methods use additional libraries so you need to add references to the following assemblies:
+__ExportToWorkbook__ and __ExportToRadFixedDocument__ methods use additional libraries so you need to add references to the following assemblies:

 * Telerik.Windows.Documents.Core.dll
-* Telerik.Windows.Documents.SpreadSheet.dll
+* Telerik.Windows.Documents.Spreadsheet.dll
-* Telerik.Windows.Documents.SpreadSheet.FormatProviders.OpenXml.dll
+* Telerik.Windows.Documents.Spreadsheet.FormatProviders.OpenXml.dll
 * Telerik.Windows.Zip.dll
 * Telerik.Windows.Controls.GridView.Export.dll

-## ExportToWorkBook
+## ExportToWorkbook

 The method exports the associated RadGridView to a Workbook object.